ariobimosw/iot-monitoring-device/README.md

 The GIS can show real-time environment conditions from those three arduino tools, determine certain conditions by showing one of red/green/yellow colors based on the real-time conditions from each arduino.
 However, due to the ThingSpeak Cloud that i applied is the "Free" version, the connection between the Arduino tools and the Cloud has 15 seconds delay.

+"GIS_2.aia" file is the codeblock of the android application.
+This file must be opened from https://appinventor.mit.edu/ (import) and cannot be opened with our regular software on our device